 - Baliati Palace – A mysterious palace of Hindu feudal land-owners from colonial period.

-Deer in Sundarbans. ©Photo Credit: Raw Hasan
+Axis Deer at a wildlife sanctuary in Sundarbans. © Photo Credit: Raw Hasan.

 Tourist places in Khulna Region